ms606/How-Javascript-Works/README.md

 #### Factory functions:
-Functions that creates an objects for us.
+Functions that create an object for us.

 ### OOP2: